-83. The activities under output 3.1.2 will focus on aiding the stakeholders involved in implementation of naturebased enterprises to obtain market linkages for products from the nature-based enterprises.
-The naturebased innovations groups will be targeted for exposure and participation in business forums, trade fairs and exhibitions.
+83.82.
+The activities under output 3.1.2 will focus on aiding the stakeholders involved in implementation of nature-based enterprises to obtain market linkages for products from the nature-based enterprises.
+The nature-based innovations groups will be targeted for exposure and participation in business forums, trade fairs and exhibitions.
 The beneficiary groups of nature-based enterprises will 8 groups from Kakoma, Makoole and Lubale parishes in Kyeera; 6 groups from Rwensambya CFR and parishes of Karwenyi and Katiirwe parishes in Kayonza Sub County, and 6 groups from Bwesa, Kikaaga and Bugolola parishes in Lwabenge Sub County.
 This will directly lead to the establishment and sustainable management of economically viable nature-based enterprises.
 As a result of the profitable ventures, enterprises will reduce pressure (in form of degradation and pollution) exerted to the natural resources in the catchment, whilst providing financial rewards to communities.
-The enterprises will thus ensure resilience of fragile ecosystems to impacts of climate change, achieved through promoting conservation of valuable habitats in support of the economically viable nature based enterprises. .
+The enterprises will thus ensure resilience of fragile ecosystems to impacts of climate change, achieved through promoting conservation of valuable habitats in support of the economically viable nature based enterprises. enterprises.
 The specific activities are:

-- Activity 3.1.2.1 Facilitate nature-based beneficiary groups to participate in business forums, trade fairs & exhibitions. - Activity 3.1.2.2 Facilitate community groups to establish formal market linkages for their products - Activity 3.1.2.3 Facilitate establishment and operation of a market information system - Activity 3.1.2.4 Develop promotional materials for marketing of products
+- Activity 3.1.2.1 Facilitate nature-based beneficiary groups to participate in business forums, trade fairs and& exhibitions.- - The PO will identify appropriate business forums, trade fairs and exhibitions for the groupd to attend - They will plan the trips and support the groups to prepare and participate - Activity 3.1.2.2 Facilitate community groups to establish formal market linkages for their products - groups to identify potential market linkages for their product - The District Commercial Officers and Community Development Officers will then provide technical backstopping to enable community groups negotiate and establish formal market linkages for their products - Activity 3.1.2.3 Facilitate establishment and operation of a market information system - The PO will engage competent staff tor specialists to design a Simple market information system - Simple market information systems will be established at the Sub County or District Commercial Offices with supervision of the relevant officers - Activity 3.1.2.4 Develop promotional materials for marketing of products - The Project Office will generate the content for promotional materials for marketing the produc - Through appropriate procureent processes, the the promotional materials for marketing the product will be produced